 An angle plate is a device or an instrument that is used to measure the angle between any two objects which are placed or joined together.
 It is made up of high-quality material like cast iron.
 This material is stabilized so that it does not move and provides inaccurate measurements.
 Angle plates are also used during marking out operations to hold the workpiece squares stable.
 Nowadays even adjustable angle plates are available in the market.
 They are also made up of high-quality material.

 13) Flat Plate

 As the name suggests, a flat plate is an instrument that is used to measure the flatness of an object or a surface.
 It is a precisely flat slab.
 A flat slab is uniformly thick all over.
 It may be made up of concrete.
 It can measure the flatness of an object when it is kept on the surface.

 14) Dial Gauge

-Dial gauge is an instrument that can be used in various measurement tools.
+A dial gauge is an instrument that can be used in various measurement tools.
 It is also used separately for different purposes like measuring the trueness of a circular object.
-It consists of a circular dial which has many graduated or calibrated units.
+It consists of a circular dial that has many graduated or calibrated units.
 These units may or may not be the SI unit but rather the units relevant to the measurement.
 It also has a pointer that shows the measurement.

 15) Crankshaft deflection gauge

-A crankshaft deflection gauge is a digital instrument which is used to measure the crankshaft deflection of the marine engine as the name suggests.
-Crankshaft deflection is a quantity which is used to measure or detect misalignments in the main bearings of a ship.
+A crankshaft deflection gauge is a digital instrument that is used to measure the crankshaft deflection of the marine engine as the name suggests.
+Crankshaft deflection is a quantity that is used to measure or detect misalignments in the main bearings of a ship.

 16) Engine peak indicator